magdalenagrab/ABitOfNuclearStuff/README.md

 Cesium-137 is a radioactive isotope commonly used for detector calibration, industrial gauges, medical applications, and environmental monitoring.
 It emits gamma radiation at 662 keV during its decay.

+## Automation Aspect

+The Python script automates the workflow of gamma spectrum analysis:
+- Reads detector data from a text file
+- Generates a simulated Cs-137 energy spectrum
+- Scales simulation and compares it with experimental data
+- Produces a publication-quality PNG plot

+This simple example showcases automation of data processing, simulation, and visualization, demonstrating practical skills in scientific programming.

 ## Files

 - `simulated_spectrum.py` – Python simulation and plotting (PNG output)